microsoft/industry/retail/solutions/flexibleFulfillment/iom/README.md

 - To troubleshoot technical issues related to the scope; network connectivity or authentication of BigCommerce APIs, we recommend using tools such as [Postman](https://www.postman.com/) or CLI utility such as `curl`.
 Using the `access token` and `store hash` values, one can test the API.
 The `store hash` can be extracted from the web address or API configuration screen in BigCommerce.![bc-store-hash](./media/bc-setup-store-9-storeHash.png)

-In the example shown below, we use `curl` command line utility to test BigCommerce's product API to test whether or not endpoint and/or API key works.
+In the example shown below, we use `curl` command-line utility to test BigCommerce's product API to test whether or not endpoint and/or API key works.

 ```bash
 #Testing if the API key works using CURL command.
 In this example, we are accessing the API endpoint for products.